Unhealthy Dog Nails

 High-Quality Proteins

-• Keratin derived from animal proteins makes up the main structure of nails.
-Feed meats like poultry, beef and fish to obtain amino acids for producing keratin proteins and strong collagen fibers.
+• Keratin derived from animal proteins makes up the fundamental structure of nails.
+Feed meats like poultry, beef, and fish to get amino acids for producing keratin proteins and strong collagen fibers.

 Essential Fatty Acids